AreXe/BoardGames_Spring/README.md

 SPRING_DATASOURCE_USERNAME - databse username
 SPRING_DATASOURCE_PASSWORD - database password
 ```
+Project also includes Flyway migration scripts to create baseline schema.

 To start the application you can use the command from Spring Boot Maven Plugin:
 ```
 mvn spring-boot:run